-The building is accessible to staff during the course of the school year between the hours of 7:00 a.m. and 6:30 p.m., weekdays.
-Staff members requiring access at other times, including weekends may do so by using the keys issued to them.
+Staff members requiring access to the building outside of normal hours of operation, including weekends may do so by using the keys issued to them.
 Staff are asked to take special precautions that all lights are turned off, windows are closed and all doors are locked and secured when exiting the building in the evenings and on weekends.